 Just to the west of Twin Anchors and Marge’s is King Crab Chicago at 1816 N. Halsted.
 This has been a neighborhood institution for over 30 years.
 They have a large menu of crab legs, crab cakes, mussels, fresh fish and seafood, pasta and steaks.
 It is a perfect spot before a production at the Steppenwolf Theatre.
 It has a fun, casual atmosphere.
 I prefer the front dining room.

 Located in Old Town, near Division and Wells, is Glunz Tavern, next to the House of Glunz, one of Chicago’s oldest wine merchants.
 Originally opened in 1888 by Louis Glunz, the popular neighborhood gathering spot sat vacant for more than 90 years following its closure just prior to Prohibition.
 It was reopened in 2012 by his family members.
 It is known for its selection of beer, wine and European influenced cuisine.
+I always enjoy going with a group of friends.
 It has a casual, old-world atmosphere.
 The Old World Tasting Room is a treasure trove of hand-carved furniture and drinkware from the neighborhood’s German past.
 1202 N. Wells.